benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

     <div class="code-highlight fragment current-visible" style="height: 185px; top: 480px;"></div>
     <div class="code-highlight fragment current-visible" style="height: 70px; top: 656px;"></div>
     <div class="code-highlight fragment current-visible" style="height: 70px; top: 252px;"></div>
-    <div class="code-highlight fragment current-visible" style="height: 70px; top: 707px;"></div>
   </div>
 </div>

 NOTES:

-- We've got a player search component
+- We've got a component for searching for players
 - **ONE:** It renders an `<Input>` child component where we can search for a player
   - Our `<Input>` takes the typical `value` & `onChange`
   - But also takes a `label`
 - **TWO:** Also renders a search `<Button>` child component to start the search
 - **THREE:** There's a `search` event handler that makes the API request and updates state
   - But this is a bit different from before
-  - The details aren't show here
   - But it also returns a `Promise` after we get & set the fetched data
-  - That way the button `onClick` would return that promise too
   - All to make it easier to test async code in our tests
-- **FOUR:** And finally the players data is rendered similar to our async component from before

 /////
 <!-- .slide: data-background="url(../../img/enzyme-to-rtl/mountain-pass-tom-wheatley-b6b5oXwdwzY-unsplash.jpeg) no-repeat center" data-background-size="cover" -->